How to Communicate With the Members of Your Team Effectively?

 2. Culture of distrust, discomfort and tension:

 A lack of communication may contribute to a strong barrier between leadership and staff, and make employees feel tense.
-Ultimately, management and employees may feel they are not working on the same team, which cannot lead to a successful co-operation.
+Ultimately, management and employees may feel they are not all on the same team, which cannot lead to a successful co-operation.
 Nobody wants to feel uncomfortable at work or feel like they don’t play an important role.

 3. Uncertainty and taking guesses: